BigWigsMods/packager/README.md

       -r releasedir    Set directory containing the package directory.
 Defaults to "$topdir/.release".
       -p curse-id      Set the project id used on CurseForge for localization and uploading.
 (Use 0 to unset the TOC value) -w wowi-id       Set the addon id used on WoWInterface for uploading.
+(Use 0 to unset the TOC value) -a wago-id       Set the project id used on Wago Addons for uploading.
 (Use 0 to unset the TOC value) -g game-version  Set the game version to use for CurseForge uploading.
       -m pkgmeta.yaml  Set the pkgmeta file to use.